ingo/ingo.github.io/_recipes/authentic_mexican_carnitas.md

 description: These traditional slow-cooked carnitas deliver deep, succulent pork flavor.
   Pork shoulder is simmered for hours until meltingly tender, then fried until crispy and caramelized.
 Authentic carnitas are meant to be served with accompaniments like tortillas, guacamole, salsa, cilantro, and onion rather than made into tacos.
+The long braising followed by quick frying creates pork that is tender, juicy and full of flavor.
+Serve carnitas with desired toppings so guests can build their own tacos.
 image: authentic_mexican_carnitas.jpg
 original_title: Carnitas
 size: 8 servings